 501.022: Registration of Institutional Caregivers

 A Caregiving Institution shall apply for an Institutional Caregiver registration for all employees that will be facilitating a Registered Qualifying Patient's use of Marijuana for medical purposes.
-All such individuals must be 21 years of age or older.
+All such individuals shall be 21 years of age or older.

 A Caregiving Institution seeking registration of an Institutional Caregiver shall file an application, in a form and manner determined by the Commission, which shall include: